Evening or Weekend

 The organization as a social system.
 Topics include leadership, interpersonal effectiveness, group behavior, managing change, conflict management, motivation and behavior, and interpersonal communications.

 Client/consumer behavior and the way institutions respond to such behavior through the planning, pricing, promotion, and distribution of goods and services.

 After completing the core courses, students take 30 credit hours of advanced courses.
 Through these courses, students pursue topics that support their individual career interests and goals.
-All students complete at least one area of specialization or concentration.

 - International Business

 - Real Estate

 - Self Directed